fabiofabrizi/pands-project/README.md

 Some have plotted every single histogram/pie chart/scatter plot/etc known to man.

-I have taken neither approach, instead focussing on whether I can find out enough about the three Iris species to explain the differences to colleagues at work and the **most important statistical analysis** that needs to be done in order to do this.
+I have taken neither approach, instead focussing on whether I can find out enough about the three Iris species to explain the differences to colleagues at work and the **minimum most important statistical analysis** that needs to be done in order to do this.

 ## Preliminary Findings

 From all the various articles (aimed at beginners in this field) that I've come across on this topic, there seems to be a common pattern:

 i) Get the dataset
-ii) Check the dataset for null values and remove them iii) Get a 'feeling' for the dataset and associated data - ie How many rows/columns, mean/max/min values etc iv) Apply some statistical analysis to get a visual representation of the data
+ii) Check the dataset for null values and remove them
+iii) Get a 'feeling' for the dataset and associated data - ie How many rows/columns, mean/max/min values etc
+iv) Apply some statistical analysis to get a visual representation of the data
 v) Examine the visual representation - Does it show a pattern or something unique that we can use to understand the data set.

 From the process above, one can take a data set and apply the above steps to look for any unique patterns in the data.

 ## Files